For most people, detox is the first tangible step in recovery. It’s saying to yourself and to the world, “I’m in this for the long haul.”

 Medical detox medications can be safely taken for extended periods of time.
 However, be sure to talk to your doctor before stopping use, as some of them must be stopped gradually to avoid potentially dangerous withdrawal symptoms.

 In some circles, a new method of detox has become popular.
-In ultra-rapid opiate detoxification, the patient is put under anesthesia while doctors medicate and monitor to help them process the harmful drugs.
+In rapid detoxification, the patient is put under anesthesia while doctors medicate and monitor to help them process the harmful drugs.
 When they wake, the worst of the detox process is over.

 While this sounds like a miracle process, it is highly controversial.
 The treatment is expensive, risky due to the use of anesthesia, and potentially not as effective for preventing relapse.
 It should only be used as a last resort.

 When figuring out how you want to detox your body from drugs, you have to take into account your substance addiction, how long you’ve been addicted, your financial resources, and your personal commitment to recovery.
-Get more facts about drug detox.
-And when you’re ready, learn about our medical detox program.
+Get more information on our medical detox program by calling to speak to one of our admissions representatives.
 You’re not in this alone.
+Call today.
+352.771.2700